MA in Art History: Coursework

 - The MA Methods Colloquium in their first semester.
 This course examines the range of methods employed by art historians for the interpretation of art, including formalism, iconography, social art history, feminism, gender studies, and post-colonialism.
 Through the critical reading of primary and secondary sources, the course focuses on the history and developments of the methods of art history while helping students define their own theoretical positions.

 - The Practices of Art History Colloquium in their second semester.
-This course examines the range of practices associated with art history, including connoisseurship, provenance research, curatorship, conservation and museum education.
-Drawing on the expertise of leading art professionals invited to share their practical experience with the students, the course culminates in the mounting of an exhibition based on Columbia’s art collection.
+This course examines the range of practices associated with art history, including connoisseurship, provenance research, curatorship, conservation and museum education, and draws on the expertise of leading art professionals invited to share their practical experience with the students.

 - 6 other courses at either the 8000, 6000, 5000- or 4000-level.
 Of these courses, no more than 2 should be taken for R credit.
 Students who wish to take courses at the 2000-level must get the instructor's approval to take them at the 5000-level, either for a letter grade (which commonly involves additional course assignments) or for R credit.
 Students may take up to two 2000-level courses at the 5000-level towards their course requirements, regardless of the grading option that they choose (letter grade or R credit).